ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 ## Directory

-Like the ACME protocol {{?RFC8555}}, the MIMI protocol uses a directory document to convey the HTTPS URLs used to reach certain endpoints (as opposed to hard coding the endpoints).
+Like the ACME protocol (See {{Section 7.1.1 of ?RFC8555}}), the MIMI protocol uses a directory document to convey the HTTPS URLs used to reach certain endpoints (as opposed to hard coding the endpoints).